netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

     This step is required for Netscaler to interact with the pods inside the Kubernetes cluster.

-1. Update the Netscaler VPX management IP address and VIP in the Citrix ingress controller manifest.
+1. Update the Netscaler VPX management IP address and VIP in the Netscaler ingress controller manifest.

         wget https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/aws/quick-deploy-cic/manifest/cic.yaml